SHORT WAVE DIATHERMY (SWD)

 • Ex – for knee joint half treatment = medial and lateral aspect and half treatment = anterior and posterior aspect

-Mono polar position :
+Mono polar position:

-• Mostly used for superficial lesion.
+• Mostly used for superficial lesions.

 • The active electrode is placed over the site of the lesion and the indifferent electrode is applied to some distant part of the body.